Jess and I are both itching to write more about personal finance for disabled people.

 But by my 30s, I felt… weird.
 Even as I was starting this blog, some part of me was losing steam.
 I felt muddled.
 Lazy.

 One day, in a meeting, a coworker gently joked about the speed of my speech.
 “Oh, do I talk too fast?”
 I asked.
 Everyone in the room laughed like I’d said a really funny joke.
 Which is how I learned I spoke slowly.
 I shrugged it off as a regional difference.
 But I was bothered.
-As a kid, hadn’t my teachers call me a motormouth…?
+As a kid, hadn’t my teachers called me a motormouth…?

 The following year, I was driving with my partner, reminiscing about a TV show we’d enjoyed.
 “We should make my little brother watch it,” I said idly.
 “He’d love it.”